w4bo/AA2425-unibo-mldm/slides/_cs-brownspot.md

 > Brown spot of European Pear
 >
-> - A company wants to track the spreading of Brown spot of European pear in Emilia Romagna.
+> - A company wants to track the spreading of the Brown spot of European pear in Emilia Romagna.
-> - Brown spots are caused by a fungus (Stemphylium vesicarium) damaging pear fruits and causing economy loss for producers.
+> - Brown spots are caused by a fungus (Stemphylium vesicarium) damaging pear fruits and causing economic loss for producers.
 > - Also, the company wants to find out if there are environmental factors related to the spreading of such fungus.

 How would you address this problem?